Reentry and Transitional Services

 Ninety percent of the DOC's inmates return home one day from and SCI.
 DOC staff works to provide inmates with treatment programs to change their criminal behaviors, educates inmates and provides them with job skills all in an effort of helping offender to not commit future crimes.

-A number of DOC bureaus and offices help facilities prepare individuals for their return home.
-Those areas include Treatment Services, Educational and Vocational Training, Mental Health Management, Reentry and Transitional Services, Population Management and Community Corrections.
-All work is done through local and state wide partnerships while remaining dedicated to victim advocacy.
+A number of DOC Bureaus and Divisions help prepare individuals for their return home.
+Those areas include: Treatment Services, Educational and Vocational Training, Mental Health Services, Healthcare Services, Reentry Operations, Reentry Services, Population Management, and Community Corrections.
+All work is done through local and statewide partnerships while remaining dedicated to victim advocacy and public safety.

 For additional information on DOC reentry services, contact: